Datadog Ambassadors | Datadog

 How are individuals selected to be Datadog Ambassadors?

-Datadog Ambassadors are selected from nominations submitted by Datadog employees and current Datadog Ambassadors.
-Nominees are evaluated based on their contributions to the community by a panel, and those who best exemplify our values are invited to participate.
-After the evaluation process, we may also reach out to some nominees that were not selected in order to help prepare them for next year’s program.
+Datadog Ambassadors are selected from nominations submitted by Datadog employees and current Datadog Ambassadors, and from a yearly application process.
+Nominees and applicants are evaluated based on their contributions to the community by a panel, and those who best exemplify our values are invited to participate.

 How long does membership in the program last, and what is expected of Datadog Ambassadors?